About the Author:

 • The target dose, typically discussed in micrograms

 When even one of these values is assumed rather than calculated, the result becomes unreliable.
-This is why understanding peptide dosage calculation matters before relying on any tool.
+This is why it is important to work through them in order.
 The math comes first.
 The calculator comes second.
+Once the inputs make sense, the peptide calculator can be used to verify the result.

 Milligrams and micrograms are separated by a factor of one thousand.
 On paper, that seems obvious.
 In practice, it is one of the most common sources of dosing error.